strimzi/proposals/067-kraft-jbod-support.md

 The scripts will do the following:
 1) Try to find the existing metadata log
 2) Compare the current location of the metadata log with the desired location
-3) If the locations differ, the old metadata log will be deleted
+3) If the locations differ, the old metadata log will be deleted (Only the `__cluster-metadata-0` partition and related files - the regular message logs will not be touched)
 4) The broker is started and either continues to use the existing metadata log or creates a new one and syncs it from the (other) controller nodes

 This is a similar to a situation when a new node is started after a scale-up or to recover from a storage failure.